spack/spack/lib/spack/docs/basic_usage.rst

 might want to utilize just a subset of what they could provide, and use other providers for virtuals they need.

-With Spack it is possible to bind virtual dependencies explicitly using the ``virtuals`` edge attribute:
+It is possible to be more explicit and tell Spack which dependency should provide which virtual, using a special syntax:

 .. code-block:: console